While there is no scientific proof you can prevent cataracts, there are steps you can take to reduce your risk factors:

 Combined cataract surgery and vitrectomy

-Diabetic patients undergoing vitrectomy often have coexisting cataracts.
+Patients living with diabetes undergoing vitrectomy often have coexisting cataracts.
 Furthermore, lens opacities often progress following vitrectomy.
 Careful patient selection and combining the two procedures can offer more rapid visual rehabilitation, avoid a second operation, and simplify surgical interventions in patients who are likely to require multiple procedures.